HTR2A

 Location: 13q14.2

-Key Functions: Serotonin signaling, mood regulation, cognitive function, sleep regulation
+Key Functions: Serotonin signaling, mood regulation, cognitive function, sleep regulation, sensory perception

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |